geoadmin/tool-geocat/bgdi-geocat-mapping/README.md

 But we rely also on the BMD to add missing records and to fix missing geocat UUID from the latter.
 Therefore, the script takes `.csv` file with the BMD records as argument.
 Hier is how to generate this file :
-* From https://ltbmd.adr.admin.ch/BmdPortal/Reporting extract the following table
+* From https://ltbmd.adr.admin.ch/BmdPortal/Reporting extract the following table as excel table.
 ```sql
 select PUB.techpublayername, PUB.geocatuuid, ZS.ingeststate as "Status (ZS)", PUB.ingeststate as "INGESTSTATE", ZS.TimestandDate
 from bmd.publayer PUB, bmd.timestand ZS
 where PUB.reftimestand = ZS.timestandid AND PUB.gdstechname = ZS.gdstechname;
 ```
-* Process the table to have only unique Layer ID and geocat UUID.
-Delete rows that have emtpy Layer ID or geocat UUID.
-Keep the most recent according to TimestandDate and for duplicated with same timestand, apply the following priority "Productive" -> "NotProductive" -> "Decommissioned" -> "Deleted".
+* In excel, Process the table to have only unique Layer ID and geocat UUID :
+  * Delete rows that have emtpy Layer ID or geocat UUID.
+  * Keep the most recent according to `TimestandDate` and for duplicated with same `TimestandDate`, apply the following priority for `Ingestate` "Productive" -> "NotProductive" -> "Decommissioned" -> "Deleted".
+For that, you can create a new column `order` in excel with the following formula :

+    ```
+    =SI(D2="Productive";1;SI(D2="NotProductive";2;SI(D2="Decommissioned";3;4)))
+    ```
+    Then sort the table first by `TimestandDate` (from Z to A to have the most actual ones first) and second by `order` (from smallest to largest).
+Select all rows and delete duplicated in colomn `TECHPUBLAYERNAME` and `GEOCATUUID`.
+Thanks to the ordering applied, it will delete duplicated ones that are oldest and/or with deprecated `Ingestate`.

 * Export a `.csv` file with at least the following columns :

   |TECHPUBLAYERNAME|GEOCATUUID|INGESTSTATE|